KyleAsaff/ForumBuddy/README.md

 - Display subscriptions in popup page
 - Scrape and display latest reputation received data
 - Hide posts from reds
-- Make universal for all vBulletin Forums and message boards
+- Make universal for all message boards